-- (g) An ATS participant must have good accounting system; - Good accounting expected of an ATS participant is explained in paragraph 16 below. - (h) Good compliance record as a GST payer; - An ATS participant must always submit his GST returns and made tax payments within the stipulated period. - (i) Clean record with the RMC; - An ATS participant must have a good compliance record on any business dealing with the RMC.
-A registrant blacklisted under any laws administered by the RMC would not be considered for ATS status. - (j) Security to be furnished;
+- (g) An ATS participant must have good accounting system Good accounting expected of an ATS participant is explained in paragraph 16 below. - (h) Good compliance record - An ATS participant must always submit his GST returns and make tax payments within the stipulated period. - (i) Clean record with the Royal Malaysian Customs - An ATS participant must have a good compliance record on any business dealing with the RMC.
+A registrant blacklisted under any laws administered by the RMC would not be considered for ATS status. - (j) Furnishing of security